Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 pip install graphene-django
 ```

-This will help add GraphQL functionality to our restaurant Django app such as resolvers and mutations.
+This will add GraphQL functionality to our restaurant Django app such as resolvers and mutations.
 Next, let's add `'graphene_django'` to the list of `INSTALLED_APPS` in our `settings.py` file:

 ```py
 INSTALLED_APPS = [